junxit/us-congress-bills-115/metadata.md

 - 2018-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 128).
 - 2018-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 128).
 - 2018-03-22 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-06-27 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2018-09-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2018-09-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2018-09-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 571.